 Ceros will, by default, generate NoScript HTML from the copy and alt tags that you apply to images in the experience.
 This NoScript HTML will not be semantically marked up, however you can opt to override this and enter in your own NoScript HTML.
 You can also copy the NoScript HTML generated by Ceros and edit this to be semantically marked up if you want to ensure your content is marked up with <h> and <p> tags.

-In the Experience Performance tab of the settings window, toggling on Accelerated Text Rendering will provide SEO benefits by improving the way your text is crawled by search engines.
+In the Text Rendering Mode section of your Settings panel (under the Experience Performance tab), Component mode will provide SEO benefits by improving the way your text is crawled by search engines.

 Using this checklist, in addition to continuing to follow your current SEO strategy, will help optimize your Ceros experiences for search engines.
 If, however, you want your content to be private and not crawled by search engines, make sure to toggle on Disable SEO For This Experience in the settings window of your experience.